isomerpages/mccy-sgt/media-centre/featured-stories-and-initiatives/_posts/2021-06-11-post-appreciate-our-frontliners-and-one-another.md

 ### Singapore Together – Inspire, Appreciate, and Support One Another in the Community During Phase 2 (Heightened Alert)

 * [**Youth Corp Singapore (YCS)**](https://www.youthcorps.gov.sg){:target="_blank"} – Calling all youths!
 Join the YCS in their latest initiatives and spend time meaningfully this June holidays.
 Play a part to create solutions to address mental health gaps in Singapore.
 Champion for mental wellness through peer support.
-Head over to their [Facebook page]( https://www.facebook.com/youthcorpssg/){:target="_blank"} for more.
+Head over to their [Facebook page]( https://www.facebook.com/youthcorpssg/){:target="_blank"} for the latest happenings.

 * [**Kindness Day 2021**](https://pride.kindness.sg/kindness-day-sg-2021/){:target="_blank"} – Read more about Kindness Day 2021 marked on 21 May 2021 on The Pride and some of the ground-up initiatives to show appreciation for those working to making a kinder Singapore.
 Find out how you can help spread kindness [here](https://pride.kindness.sg/kindness-day-sg-2021/){:target="_blank"}